“There are worse crimes than burning books.

-“I’ve taught you about Abnormal Psychology, psychoanalysis and Counseling,” tell my psychology books.
+“I’ve taught you about Abnormal Psychology, Psychoanalysis and Counselling,” tell my psychology books.

-“Keep me safe against the future in your bookcase,” whisper my old bibles and dictionaries.
+“Keep me safe against the future in your bookcase,” whisper my old dictionaries.

 I don’t think anyone was surprised when I told them I wanted to work in a library after finishing high school.
 On the contrary, they expected me to do so because as a child, my family and friends saw me leaving for library visits more than a dozen times, saw me return with lots of books and saw me go to my bedroom with my arms full of words and stories only to return to the living room for lunch or dinner and then saw me head off again for a few hours of reading and learning.